Keeping quiet about summons

 No, the blue wall isn't protecting the four cops in the fatal shooting of Amadou Diallo.
 Nor is it abetting the cops in the sodomy of Abner Louima.

-Rather, the silence at the top of the NYPD involves Deputy Commissioner Gary McCarthy, who, with his wife and daughter, received a summons last month from the Palisades Interstate Parkway Police in New Jersey.
+Rather, the silence at the top of the NYPD involves Deputy Commissioner Garry McCarthy, who, with his wife and daughter, received a summons last month from the Palisades Interstate Parkway Police in New Jersey.